PatrickPrakash/PatrickPrakash/README.md

 </p>

 ---
-✨ I'm a computer science student at Model Engineering College, Thrikkara, Kochi.
-I'm experinced in designing and developing android applications.
+✨ I'm a computer science student at Model Engineering College, Thrikkakara, Kochi.
+I'm experienced in designing and developing android applications.
 I have interest in quantum computing and deep learning.
 I love to try out new things everyday.